UKHomeOffice/docker-elasticsearch/README.md

 ### Enviroment Variables

-The variables and there defaults are shown below.
+The variables and the defaults are shown below.
 By default, the container does not depend on [Kubernetes](http://kubernetes.io/).

 * `CLUSTER_NAME=${CLUSTER_NAME:-elasticsearch-default}`